On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Methods

-The computation of subsurface temperatures is based on a 1D implicit soil model and solves the heat soil conduction:
+When ice is present in the subsurface, the computation of it temperature is based on a 1D implicit soil model and solves the heat soil conduction:

 where $\rho$~(kg~m$^{-3}$) is the material's density, and $C_p$~(J~kg$^{-1}$~K$^{-1}$) is its specific heat, $T_{\text{soil}}$~(K) is the subsurface temperature, $z$~(m) is the depth, $\lambda$~(W~m$^{-1}$~K$^{-1}$) is the thermal conductivity.
 The soil grid ranges from 0.2~mm to $\sim$~20~m, with an irregular grid with a fine resolution ($\le$~mm) close to the surface.
-When subsurface ice is present at a depth $z_{\text{ice}}$~(m), the thermal inertia (and thereby conductivity) of the corresponding layer and the layers underneath are set to a value $I_{\text{ice}}$~(\tiu) left as a free parameter.
-When ice is condensing/subliming, a latent heat flux $L_{\text{H}_2\text{O}} \times F_{\text{ice}}$, where $L_{\text{H}_2\text{O}}$~=~2830 J~kg$^{-1}$ is the latent heat of sublimation of water, is added to the energy budget.
+When subsurface ice is present at a depth $z_{\text{ice}}$~(m), the thermal inertia (and thereby conductivity) of the corresponding layer and the layers underneath are set to a value $I_{\text{ice}}$~(\tiu).
+When ice is condensing/subliming, a latent heat flux $L_{\text{H}_2\text{O}} \times F_{\text{ice}}$ is added to the energy budget.
+By default, we set $I_{\text{ice}}$~=~1600~\tiu, a mid-value between completely pore-filled ice \cite<thermal inertia of $\sim$1200~W~m$^{-2}$~K$^{-1}$; Eq.
+(26) of >{Siegler2012} and massive pure ice \cite<thermal inertia of $\sim$2050~W~m$^{-2}$~K$^{-1}$ at 180~K;>{Hobbs1974}.
+This value allows for a realistic representation of the present-day Martian CO$_2$ cycle, which is known to be sensitive to this effect, as well as the distribution of frost on pole-facing slopes \cite{Lange2023ice}.